jsom1/jsom1.github.io/_walkthroughs/Seal.md

 ![copy]({{https://jsom1.github.io/}}/_images/htb_seal_copy.png)
 </div>

 We see the directory uploads has read, write and execute permissions for anyone.
-We can then copy luis' .ssh directory as follows:
+We can then copy luis' .ssh directory by creating a symbolic link as follows:

 ````
 ln -s /home/luis/.ssh /var/lib/tomcat9/webapps/ROOT/admin/dashboard/uploads
 `````

+*ln* is a command-line utility for creating links between files.
+By default, the *ln* command creates hard links.
+To create a symbolic link, use the *-s* (--symbolic) option.

-And we see the file was copied in */backups*.
+We see the file was copied in */backups*.
 I created a *.tmp* directory into */tmp* where I copied the output:

 ````
 cp /opt/backups/archives/backup-2021-11-13-11:05:32.gz /tmp/.tmp